T. H. Jones: Life

 He presided at the Adelaide Town Hall organ in 1884, to favorable reviews, and in 1885 performed a series of recitals at the Town Hall.
 In 1887 he played at a number of concerts in connection with the Adelaide Jubilee International Exhibition.
 He was considered for the position of City Organist in 1891, but W. R. Pybus won the appointment.
 Jones succeeded him in 1917, and served until 1923, to be succeeded by Knox.

 He conducted the Adelaide Harmonie Society.

 In 1898 he started teaching at I. G. Reimann's College of Music, which became the Elder Conservatorium, and was with that organization until 1927, when he left for Perth.

 He accompanied Dame Nellie Melba at her first concert in Melbourne.

 A popular organist, he was offered a variety of posts, including in 1899 St Mary's Cathedral, Sydney.

 He started the North Adelaide School of Music.

 Around 1927 he left Adelaide for Perth, where he became organist at St Andrew's Presbyterian Church and married again.
-He was committed to Point Heathcote Reception Centre early in 1929 after being diagnosed as temporarily insane; he killed himself by strangulation shortly before he was due to be released.
+He was committed to Point Heathcote Reception Centre early in 1929 after being diagnosed as temporarily insane; he killed himself at age 73 by strangulation shortly before he was due to be released.
 His wife was chief mourner at his funeral.